Design PhD 2021 Summer School

-It might be an inquiry based on Research through design (RtD) and especially on the speculative and critical practices which could explore the future transformations through the lenses of the theory and the practice given also the contributions coming by other disciplines.
-In particular, the aim is to discuss an idea of design research that moves away from an exclusive positivist vision that tends to assimilate it stricto sensu to a conventional scientific approach.
+The school will be an inquiry based on Research through Design (RtD) and especially on the speculative and critical practices which could explore future transformations through the lenses of theory and practice, given also the contributions coming from other disciplines.
+In particular, the aim is to discuss new ideas of design research that move away from an exclusive, positivist vision that tends to assimilate it stricto sensu to a conventional scientific approach.

-Participants are doctoral students from the PhD programme in Design of the Politecnico di Milano, invited students from institutions part of the PhD in Design Network of Excellence:
+Participants are doctoral students from the PhD programme in Design of the Politecnico di Milano and invited students from the following institutions:

 - Doctoral Programme of Aalto School of Art, Design and Architecture | Aalto University, Helsinki – Finland